adrienball/adrienball.github.io/_posts/2020-05-10-pi-zero-pihole.md

 ---
-title: How to get rid of mobile ads with a raspberry pi zero and pihole
+title: Get rid of mobile ads with a raspberry pi zero and pihole
 layout: post
 ---